dogcomplex/tictactoe/README.md

 python few_shot.py
 ```

-This will run all implemented algorithms for a specified number of rounds and generate performance graphs.
+This will run all implemented algorithms for a specified number of rounds and generate performance comparisons.

 ## Output

-The script generates three graphs:
+The script generates performance metrics for each algorithm, including:

-1. `algorithm_accuracy.png`: Shows the cumulative accuracy of each algorithm over time.
+1. Accuracy: How well each algorithm predicts the correct game state.
-2. `algorithm_compute_time.png`: Displays the average computation time for each algorithm per round.
+2. Computation time: The time taken by each algorithm to make predictions.
-3. `algorithm_efficiency.png`: Illustrates the efficiency (accuracy/time ratio) of each algorithm over rounds.
+3. Learning curve: How the accuracy of each algorithm improves with more examples.

-These graphs help visualize and compare the performance of different few-shot learning algorithms in the context of Tic-Tac-Toe state classification.

 ## Customization